Richard M. Norment: Career and military service

 When he was 17 years of age, Norment volunteered for service in the Mexican–American War.
 He served under General Winfield Scott, participating in the Siege of Veracruz and the Battle for Mexico City.
 Being discharged from service three years later, he went to Castleton, Vermont, to study medicine.
 He later continued his studies in Charleston, South Carolina.
 In 1853 he moved to Lumberton, North Carolina, and opened a medical practice.
 In 1860 he married May F. Norment, a cousin of his, and they had five children.
 Shortly thereafter, he organized a company of troops and became its captain.
 The company disbanded in Norfolk, Virginia, six months later and he returned to Lumberton to organize Company A of the 46th North Carolina Infantry Regiment.
 He led the company as a captain and eventually a major through the duration of the American Civil War.
 Five of his brothers were killed during the war.
 He was eventually captured and, upon being paroled, returned to Lumberton.

-After the end of the war Norment returned to the practice of medicine.
-Many residents fled the city during a smallpox outbreak during the winter of 1865 and 1866, but Norment remained to care for the sick and bury the dead.
+After the end of the war, Norment resumed the practice of medicine.
+Many residents fled the Lumberton during a smallpox outbreak during the winter of 1865 and 1866, but Norment remained to care for the sick and bury the dead.
 Garnering interest in politics, he was elected to the North Carolina State Senate district for Robeson as a Democrat in 1870.
 That year his brother, militia captain Owen C. Norment, was killed by the Lowry Gang during the Lowry War.
 Despite this, Norment proposed a compromise with the outlaws whereby the governor would pardon them for their previous actions and in exchange they would abandon their activities and pledge an oath to obey the law.
 The plan was eventually rejected by regional politicians and the press in 1871.

 Holding an adverse opinion on the impeachment of Governor William Woods Holden with regards to the opinions of many Democrats in Robeson County, Norment lost the party's nomination for the subsequent legislative election.
 Norment then ran as an independent for the Senate seat representing a redrawn district including Robeson and Columbus counties, and lost.
 His wife died in 1874.
 In 1875 he won election to a state constitutional convention as a Democrat.

 Norment unsuccessfully opposed the expulsion of Representative J. Williams Thorne, a Quaker, from the House in 1875 for blasphemy.
 The following year he ran as the Republican nominee for the office of secretary of state.
 In 1878 he won election to the North Carolina House of Representatives as a Republican.
 In March 1880 he introduced a successful motion to expunge the expulsion of Representative Thorne.

 In 1880 Norment moved to Charlotte to tend to his father's business.
 He returned to Lumberton in 1886 and, on December 22, married his second wife, Maggie Rogers.
 He successfully ran as a Republican for a House seat in 1885, and served as president of the North Carolina Railroad from 1896 to 1897.
 President William McKinley appointed him postmaster of Lumberton in 1900.